Pretty and fast shell

 It doesn’t have to.
 And the awesome thing is that you can change how your shell looks and what your shell can do by downloading various plugins that other people have created and shared.
 GitHub is an awesome place to find such plugins amongst other things.

-But before we start customising our shell, let’s create a home for it on our system.
+But before we start customizing our shell, let’s create a home for it on our system.
 Most people create a folder called ‘.dotfiles’ in their home directory.
-The name ’dotfiles’ is chosen because it will contain various hidden configuration files that on unix start with a dot.
+The name ’dotfiles’ is chosen because it will contain various hidden configuration files that on Unix start with a dot.

 You can avoid this by creating a symlink from dotfiles to the home directory.
 A symlink is just a shortcut, like a portal from getting from point A to B on your system.
 For example, in my case I have the folder ‘.dotfiles’ and inside it, I have folder zsh which has a file named zshrc.
 You can then create a symlink to the .zshrc file using this command: